The big cheese

 What's the origin of the phrase 'Big cheese'?

 In earlier times the cheese didn't have to be big - 'the cheese' alone was a synonym for quality.
 We now use cheesy to describe anything second-rate, artificial or even smelly.
 Going back to the 19th century the meaning was just the opposite.
-'Cheese' or 'cheesy' is listed in John Camden Hotten's The Slang Dictionary, 1863 as:
+'Cheese' or 'cheesy' is listed in John Camden Hotten's A Dictionary of Modern Slang, Cant and Vulgar Words, 1863 as: